distribution/distribution/doc/spec/api.md

        ...
     }

+**TODO**: do you mean `tag` field in the next sentence (or is the JSON out of date)?

 The `name` and `reference` fields of the response body must match those specified in the URL.
 The `reference` field may be a "tag" or a "digest".

 If there is a problem with pushing the manifest, a relevant 4xx response will be returned with a JSON error message.
-Please see the _PUT Manifest section for details on possible error codes that may be returned.
+Please see the PUT Manifest section for details on possible error codes that may be returned.

 If one or more layers are unknown to the registry, `BLOB_UNKNOWN` errors are returned.
-The `detail` field of the error response will have a `digest` field identifying the missing blob, which will be a tarsum.
+The `detail` field of the error response will contain a `digest` field identifying the missing blob by its tarsum.
 An error is returned for each unknown blob.
 The response format is as follows:

     {